edgedb/edgedb/docs/intro/migrations.rst

 2. Write an initial schema
 --------------------------

-By convention, your Gel schema is defined inside one or more ``.esdl`` files that live in a directory called ``dbschema`` in the root directory of your codebase.
+By convention, your Gel schema is defined inside one or more |.gel|
+files that live in a directory called ``dbschema`` in the root directory of your codebase.